ASH-SAP, Eighth Edition

-Jessica K. Altman, MD (Junior Executive Editor)
+Jessica K. Altman, MD (Senior Executive Editor)

-Dr.Dr.
-Altman is an associate professor in the Division of Hematology/Oncology at the Northwestern University Feinberg School of Medicine.
-She also serves as director of the Acute Leukemia Program at Northwestern’s Robert H. Lurie Cancer Center.
-She received her MD from the University of Pittsburgh.
+Dr. Altman is a professor in the Division of Hematology/Oncology at Northwestern University Feinberg School of Medicine.
+She also serves as Director of the Acute Leukemia Program at Robert H. Lurie Cancer Center of Northwestern University and is a member of the Northwestern Medicine Developmental Therapeutics Program, the Signal Transduction in Cancer Program, and the Hematologic Malignancies Program at the Robert H. Lurie Cancer Center.
+Dr. Altman received her medical degree from the University of Pittsburgh.
 She completed her residency in internal medicine at the University of Chicago and a fellowship in hematology and oncology at Northwestern McGaw/Northwestern Memorial Hospital.
 She is board certified in hematology.
-Her clinical and research interests include acute and chronic leukemias, anemia, myelodysplastic syndromes, and myeloproliferative diseases.
+Dr. Altman’s clinical and research interests include acute and chronic leukemias, anemia, myelodysplastic syndromes, and myeloproliferative diseases.

-Aaron T. Gerds, MD (Associate Editor—Medical Education and Multimedia)
+Rakhi P. Naik, MD, MHS (Associate Editor—Medical Education and Multimedia)